 Print Fix.
-If the receipt is not printing properly check the currency setting in BCSS Program Setup (General tab) and make sure the correct printer is designated in Program Setup on the Printers tab.
+If the receipt is not printing properly check the currency setting in BCSS Program Setup (General tab) and make sure the correct printer is designated in Setup on the Printers page.

-BCSS sends the print job to Windows which relays the print job to the printer.
+BCSS sends the print job to Windows which forwards it to the printer.
 Windows and printer behavior can vary from one computer to another so if 'no feed' doesn't produce the desired result, try the other options under 'Cut the paper'.

 Stop Extra Paper Feeds:

 Vertical Lines Are Printing